Scottish-Tech-Army/soundscape-backend/docs/operations.md

 The tile server has a range of logs.

 - `iOS tilesrv access logs`: all access logs for the tile server, one per request.
-Does not include
+Does not include requests satisfied by front door cache (which do not reach the tilesrv) but does include liveness checks.

 - `iOS tilesrv access logs summary`: hourly summary of access logs. *This is very useful for getting an idea of whether all is well.*